timofeysie/quallasuyu/README.md

 ## Auth0

-This is the week 3 challenge which uses
+This is the week 3 challenge which uses Auth0 to secure routes.

 To secure the Node.js API we use these two libraries:
 * express-jwt: A middleware that validates a JSON Web Token (JWT) and set the req.user with its attributes.